 Clinical trials are opportunities to explore

 Clinical trials are opportunities to try promising new approaches for relieving symptoms and improving quality of life.
 They may include new ways of combining and delivering therapies to obtain benefits.
 There are several ways to find clinical trials, and a good start is to discuss them with your oncologist.
 At the same time, it’s important to proactively search for them using reliable sources such as the National Cancer Institute’s clinical trial search tool.

 Supportive care should include a support network

 Nothing is more comforting than to have the support of one’s care team, family and friends, and a network of people who are going through the same experience.
 Websites for organizations dedicated to gastric cancer are a priceless resource for information, services, and the ability to connect to a network of survivors who are sharing their experiences with gastric cancer.
-See the next frame for links to organizations that are devoted to helping people with gastric cancer.
+See the next slide for links to organizations that are devoted to helping people with gastric cancer.

 Connections are powerful

 No Stomach for Cancer offers support to patients and caregivers.
 All you have to do is pick up the telephone and ask for support.
 Debbie’s Dream Foundation offers information, support, and resources to search for clinical trials.
 At Debbie’s Dream, patients can read survival stories and help others by submitting their own story.
 People can become advocates to ask Congress to invest more federal resources in gastric cancer research.
 These resources add a dimension of purpose — a way to use one’s disease experience to help others and be helped in the process.